UnionOfTrash/csc301w20-project-uroflow/deliverable-1/planning.md

 * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

 >> Our product is an application that allows urology patients to do uroflowmetry at home and send test data remotely to clinicians.
-[Uroflowmetry](https://www.aboutkidshealth.ca/Article?contentid=1269&language=English) is a common practice in urology clinics to evaluate a patient’s urine flow rate.
+[Uroflowmetry](https://www.aboutkidshealth.ca/Article?contentid=1269&language=English) is a common practice in urology clinics to evaluate a patient's urine flow rate.
 The patient is asked to urinate into a device called a flow rate toilet that measures the volume and rate of urine flow.
 A uroflow curve is then generated based on the test result of the patient.

 >> This is an example of a uroflow curve: \
 >> ![Example Uroflow Curve](images/uroflow_curve.png)

 >> Currently, uroflowmetry tests can only be done with a machine in clinics.
 Since the test is regularly conducted and relatively easy compared to other urodynamic tests, it is taking up time from nurses that could be better spent on other tasks.
 Imagine a busy day at an understaffed urology clinic, if urodynamics nurses had to do uroflowmetry for many of the patients, there would be less time for them to conduct more intellectually demanding tests such as [cystometrogram](https://www.aboutkidshealth.ca/Article?contentid=1291&language=English).
-From the patient’s perspective, the test is not easily accessible since patients need to travel to the clinic to do the test.
-A young patient living outside Ontario would have trouble showing up to every followup uroflowmetry test at SickKids’ clinic, which is located in Toronto.
+From the patient's perspective, the test is not easily accessible since patients need to travel to the clinic to do the test.
+A young patient living outside Ontario would have trouble showing up to every followup uroflowmetry test at SickKids' clinic, which is located in Toronto.

 >> We are planning to build a web app and a mobile app to solve this problem.
 Through our product, patients would record the sound of urine through the mobile app, which is then directly sent to the web database where it is passed through a pre-developed natural network model and a uroflow curve is generated.
 The curve is then shared with predefined web users (clinicians) and is pushed back to mobile users (patients).